 Explore both Google Analytics and Search Console.
-You’ll find new and better ways to understand how people interact with your website.
+You’ll find new and better ways to understand how people interact with your homepage, web pages, landing pages, and overall with your website.

 This is Bing’s version of Google Search Console.
 It’s not a must.
 But it can be helpful to see how people interact through Bing search engine when doing small business SEO.

 Social Media Analytics

 Finally, it’s important to understand how people are interacting with you on social media.
 As you begin to apply these small business SEO strategies, you see these numbers improve.

 Small business SEO begins with a responsive web design.
 Without it, any efforts you make will have little to no impact on your traffic.

 Search engines like Google pay attention to how visitors interact with your site.
 A strong user experience is an important ranking factor of small business SEO.

 If searchers are clicking away within seconds, Google will reduce your visibility in SERPs.
 That reduces your search traffic.